 The monument to Confederate Brigadier General Lewis Armistead is south of Gettysburg inside The Angle north of the Copse of Trees.
-(39.81319° N, 77.23583° W; Google map; Monument map: Hancock Avenue at The Angle)
+(39.81319° N, 77.23583° W; Google map; Tour map: Hancock Avenue at The Angle)

 The granite monument is four and a half feet tall and is carved to depict an opened scroll.
 It was dedicated on July 12, 1887.

 Lewis Armistead has become one of the best known Confederate officers, thanks to The Killer Angels and the movie Gettysburg.
 He was born in New Bern, North Carolina, on February 18, 1817.
 His father and five uncles served in the War of 1812, his uncle George commanding Fort McHenry during the British attack that inspired The Star Spangled Banner.